Architectural features of the Great pyramid.

 Queens Northern Shaft.
 Queens Southern Shaft.

 On 18 September 2002, the 'Pyramid Rover' was sent up the northern shaft, this time off-the-air.
 Navigation was difficult due to four sharp bends.
 Another "stone partition, or door" at the end of the shaft, again with two copper fittings, was discovered.
-The Queens southern shaft's 'door' and the 'door' discovered in the northern shaft were found to be the same distance (211 feet) from the Queen's Chamber.
+The Queens southern shaft's 'doors were found to be the same distance (211 feet) from the Queen's Chamber.

-The broken copper 'Handle' and the piece on the floor.
-Note: the first picture of this shows it as complete. (find)
+The broken copper 'Handle' with fallen piece on the floor.
+Note: the first picture of this shows it as complete.

 The 'doors' with the copper 'handles' found at the end of the queens 'star-shafts', support the idea that the shafts are neither for ventilation or for astronomical purposes.